Inter Miami CF: Training complex

+The training facility, located north of Chase Stadium, covers 30 acre and includes a park, youth soccer fields, and a community center.
+It has seven training fields and is the permanent training facility for all levels of Inter Miami's teams, ranging from their Youth Academy teams and USL League One team to the senior team.
+The naming rights to the facility were purchased by insurance company Florida Blue in September 2022.
+The Florida Blue Training Center includes the 5,000-seat AutoNation Sports Field, which has been the home ground of Major League Rugby club Miami Sharks since their debut in 2024.

+Transportation

+The Freedom Park site is located near Miami International Airport and the adjoining Miami Intermodal Center, a rail and bus transfer station.
+It is served by Metrorail trains to Downtown Miami and Tri-Rail commuter rail to the northern suburbs and counties.
+The Intermodal Center is located on the north side of the canal that separates the stadium site from the airport.

+Chase Stadium is located near Interstate 95 at its junction with Commercial Boulevard (State Route 870) in Fort Lauderdale.
+The stadium has three designated parking lots for pre-purchased ticketholders and an additional lot for other visitors.
+The nearest Tri-Rail commuter rail station is Cypress Creek, but additional nighttime train service is not provided for Inter Miami matches.

+In April 2022, Inter Miami announced a partnership with Brightline to provide passenger trains from Miami and West Palm Beach to Fort Lauderdale station with a dedicated shuttle for fans.
+The service, named the GOOOL Getter, will have three round-trips before and after home matches.

 Ownership

 The ownership group behind the franchise was first formed in 2013 as Miami Beckham United, though it now trades under the name Miami Freedom Park LLC.
 The original ownership group was led by Miami-based Bolivian businessman Marcelo Claure, while Masayoshi Son and brothers Jorge and Jose Mas were added to the ownership group in 2017.
 The effort originated in a contract David Beckham signed with MLS in 2007; he joined LA Galaxy and negotiated an option to own an expansion team at a discounted franchise fee.

 On September 17, 2021, it was announced that Beckham and the Mas brothers had bought out Claure and Son's stakes in the ownership group.
 Ares Management was also added to the ownership group.

 Supporters

-The club has four official supporters groups: Nación Rosa Y Negro, The Siege, Southern Legion, and Vice City 1896.
+The club has four official supporters groups: The Siege, Southern Legion, Vice City 1896, and Nación Rosa Y Negro.